Changes Started in January 2020

 Some HMP beneficiaries are required to tell MDHHS about 80 hours each month of work or activities like a job search.

 If they don't, they could lose their health care coverage unless they are exempt (excused).

 I have HMP right now.
 What should I do?

 - See if you can claim an exemption.
-An exemption would excuse you from telling MDHHS each month about work or activities to keep your HMP coverage.
-You can claim an exemption before these changes start in January.
-If you think you should be exempt (excused) because you have a medical condition or are disabled, pregnant, or have another reason, you must fill out and send MDHHS the Exemption form MSA-1905 by January 31, 2020.
+An exemption will excuse you from telling MDHHS each month about work or activities to keep your HMP coverage.
+If you think you should be exempt (excused) because you have a medical condition or are disabled, pregnant, or have another reason, you can tell MDHHS in one of three ways:

 - Sign-up/register for a MI Bridges account if you don't already have one.
 This is where you can manage your case and explore resources if you need help with things like getting transportation, daycare, or finding a job.
 Go to www.michigan.gov/mibridges to register.

 Some beneficiaries who have had HMP health care coverage for at least 48 months will have to make new HMP premium payments on time and do a yearly HMP Health Risk Assessment (HRA) to keep their health care coverage.
 More information will be available about these changes later in 2020.